llvm/circt/docs/Dialects/FIRRTL/RationaleFIRRTL.md

 The main concern is that while users can see the value of `named` in a waveform, they cannot trace back its usage in the computation of port `b` in module `Foo`.
+This approach also suffers from the issues of the first approach of leaving in ports and dead logic (that is only used when a debug instance is bound in).

 This approach may be revisited in the future as it provides benefits of unifying debug and release builds into a single release build with run-time debugging information that can be bound in.
+Additionally, use of FIRRTL `RefType`s that lower to Verilog cross-module references (XMRs) may alleviate some of the issues above.

-Second, a single build that always preserved names was considered.
+Third, a single build that always preserved names was considered.
 At the time, this introduced long Verilog compilation and simulation times.
 We were not able to discern an optimization design point which balanced the needs of debuggability with compilation and simulation performance.
 This does not mean that such a point does _not_ exist, only that we were not able to find it.
 Such a design point may exist and should be investigated.

+Since all these efforts happened, other work has occurred which may make reviving these efforts a fruitful endeavor.
+FIRRTL now has `RefType`s which are operations which lower to Verilog cross-module references (XMRs).
+This may provide a mechanism to implement the "bound debug instance" approach above without perturbing port optimizations.
+Reliance on symbols to encode optimization blocking behavior has been largely rolled back.
+A `DontTouchAnnotation` is now encoded as an annotation as opposed to a symbol.
+A new inter-module dead code elimination (IMDCE) pass was implemented which handles port removal.
+The approaches above, or new approaches, may be able to build a better name preservation approach, but with certain optimizations enabled.

 ## Symbols and Inner Symbols